This blog may contain affiliate links. Read our disclosure policy for more info.

 There are more than 80 golf courses around the Edmonton region, so if golf is an enjoyable pastime for you, then you’ll have plenty of options to choose from.

-There are golf courses located within the city limits of Edmonton, and some that are just a quick drive away.
+There are golf courses located within the city limits of Edmonton and some are just a quick drive away.
 If you have your own clubs with you and want to practice a bit before hitting the courses, check out Dragon’s Head Par 3 Golf Course which is a public course with 18 holes and is great for every level of experience.

 Another golf course located within Edmonton is Jagare Ridge Golf Course, which can be found along Whitemud Creek.
 You’ll be in the city, but you’d never know it from the gorgeous surroundings and the natural scenery.
 The course has 18 holes and is quite challenging, making it perfect for experienced golfers.

 The favorite public course is Lewis Estates Golf Course, which is rated as the top course around here.
 It’s super green, well-manicured, and offers an awesome experience for locals and tourists.
-There are countless more options to choose from, making Edmonton a true paradise for golf lovers.
+There are countless more options to choose from, making Edmonton a true paradise for golf lovers!

-24. See the animals at the Edmonton Zoo
+28. See the animals at the Edmonton Zoo

-With over 350 animals calling The Edmonton Valley Zoo their home, it’s the perfect place to learn more about these incredible species.
+With over 250 animals calling The Edmonton Valley Zoo their home, it’s the perfect place to learn more about these incredible species.
 You’ll find a diverse mixture of outdoor and indoor spaces, as well as a full range of different climates and habitats, each perfectly engineered to suit the animals.

 See the jaw-dropping snow leopards, the endangered but beautiful peregrine falcons, the prairie dogs and so much more.
 With exhibits constantly changing, you’ll find new inhabitants appearing with every visit.
 The latest member of the zoo is a unique species, a baby Grevy’s Zebra, which was born right here at the Edmonton Valley Zoo!

-25. Go skiing at Rabbit Hill
+29. Go skiing at Rabbit Hill

 Head towards the outer edge of Edmonton, on the south bank of the North Saskatchewan River, and you’ll find Rabbit Hill.
 This ski and snowboard resort is one of the largest of its kind in the area, with over 40 acres of trails that are perfect for all ability levels.
+If you are new to skiing or snowboarding it’s the perfect place to learn before hitting the mountains in Banff or Jasper!

 Opening in mid-December through to the end of March, there’s plenty of time for you to visit and hone your skills.
-An all-day pass for the ski lift is about $40 CAD, making it an affordable way to spend the day – especially as it’s so close to the city!
+An all-day adult pass for the ski lift is about $50 CAD, making it an affordable way to spend the day – especially as it’s so close to the city!

-27. Visit a local winery
+31. Visit a local winery

 I highly recommend picking up a bottle of The Other Red – Raspberry Wine.
 Made from hand-picked raspberries at peak ripeness, this full-flavor, medium-bodied wine is best served cold and is mind-blowingly good.
 Pair it with roast pork, white chocolate, or mango, and you’re onto a winner.

-28. Neon Sign Museum
+33. Neon Sign Museum

 It’s very easy to access the area where the signs are, and you’ll find famous signs such as Hayden’s Furniture’s iconic rocking chair and the Canadian National Railway’s Freight Telegrams sign.